FAQ

 How is this different from the existing UK TPS app on the marketplace?

-The existing app screens overnight in batches and charges over £3,500 per year.
-TPSClear screens in real time and is free during private beta.
+The existing app screens overnight in batches and charges over £3,500 per year on an annual contract.
+TPSClear screens in real time and the Standard plan is £295 a month, billed monthly, with plans from £95.

 The incumbent runs an overnight batch and exposes a single combined status.
 TPSClear fires on every phone-number change so the verdict is on the record before a rep opens it, separates TPS and CTPS so you can see exactly which register a number sits on, and offers a workflow action plus a daily backfill.
 Pricing details are on the pricing page.